On the Structure of Leptonic Families and Currents of the Vector Nature

 Its value is, according to our description, connected with the neutrino anomalous electric mass $m_{\nu_{e}}^{anom}$ and equal to

 On the basis of (\ref{38}) and (\ref{39}) it is obtained that the neutrino anomalous electric charge has the size

-Here it is relevant once again to note that the Coulomb's mass and charge of the neutrino correspond to the two form of the same regularity of its Dirac nature.
-For this reason we conclude that
+Here it is relevant to note once more that the electric mass and charge of a neutrino correspond to the two form of the same regularity of its Coulomb nature.
+By this reason we conclude that

-The solutions (\ref{39}) - (\ref{42}) together with equations (\ref{6}) and (\ref{7}) give the possibility to understand the fact \cite{5} that the neutrino full electric charge and vector dipole moment in the static limit behave as
+The solutions (\ref{39})-(\ref{42}) together with equations (\ref{6}) and (\ref{7}) give the possibility to understand the fact [5] that the neutrino full electric charge and vector dipole moment in the static limit behave as

-At first sight unlike $\mu_{\nu_{e}},$ the size of $e_{\nu_{e}}$ contains not only the contributions of normal and anomalous masses but also the contribution of their interference between themselves.
-On the other hand, as follows from considerations of symmetry, the number of terms in (\ref{43}) and (\ref{44}) must coincide.
-At the same time the neutrino itself can have simultaneously both normal and anomalous Coulomb's interactions.
+At first sight, unlike $\mu_{\nu_{e}},$ the size of $e_{\nu_{e}}$ contains not only the contributions of the normal and anomalous masses, but also the contribution of their interference between themselves.
+On the other hand, as follows from considerations of symmetry, the numbers of terms in (\ref{43}) and (\ref{44}) must coincide.
+At the same time, the neutrino itself can have simultaneously both normal and anomalous Coulomb interactions.
 This becomes possible owing to the unified nature of their structure.

-If now taken into account that any of currents $F_{1l}(q^{2})$ and $F_{2l}(q^{2})$ arises at the availability of the electric mass, no doubt that $m_{l}$ is strictly multicomponent vector size \cite{18}.
+If we now take into account that any of currents $F_{1l}(q^{2})$ and $F_{2l}(q^{2})$ arises at the availability of the electric mass, no doubt that $m_{l}$ is strictly multicomponent vector size [20].
 We cannot therefore exclude the possibility that

-Such a picture leading to the flip of the neutrino spin \cite{13,19} predicts the absence of contribution of the interference of Dirac and Pauli vector form factors in all the processes with these currents.
+Such a picture leading to the flip of a neutrino spin [13,21] predicts the absence of the mixed-interference contribution of Dirac and Pauli vector form factors in all processes with these currents.

-Our analysis shows that between normal parts of the electric charge and vector dipole moment of any lepton and its neutrino there exists an individual \cite{5} as well as the united dependence.
-These connections, however, meet with many problems which require the elucidation of the ideas of each of them.
+{\bf 4.
+Conclusion} Our analysis shows that between the normal parts of the electric charge and vector dipole moment of any lepton and its neutrino there exists an individual [5] as well as the united dependence.
+These connections, however, encounter many problems which require the elucidation of the ideas of each of them.

-According to one of the dynamical aspects of mass - charge duality \cite{4}, the force of gravity of the Newton $F_{N}$ between the two neutrinos may be expressed through the force of the Coulomb $F_{C}$ among these particles, and vice versa.
-Uniting their expression with (\ref{43}) and taking into account that $F_{C}>F_{N},$ we find \cite{5}
+According to one of the dynamical aspects of mass-charge duality [4], the force of gravity of the Newton $F_{N}$ between the two neutrinos may be expressed through the force of the Coulomb $F_{C}$ among these particles and vice versa.
+Uniting their expression with (\ref{43}) and taking into account that $F_{C}>F_{N},$ we get [5]